sap-tutorials/Tutorials/tutorials/cos-custom-rules/cos-custom-rules.md

     }

     ```
-> To later use the attribute `sustainabilityrating` you have to include it when uploading sources.
+> To later use the attribute `sustainabilityrating`, you have to include it when uploading sources.
 See the following example:
     ```JSON
 {"items": [
     {